ETHZ-INS/scDblFinderPy_paper/README.md

-`benchmarking/run_python_benchmark.py` runs `scDblFinderPy` (in both clustered and random mode) over each benchmark dataset and reports AUPRC/AUROC/runtime, matching the metrics used in the paper's comparison figure.
+`benchmarking/run_python_benchmark.py` runs `scDblFinderPy` (in both clustered and random mode) over each benchmark dataset and reports AUPRC/AUROC/runtime, matching the metrics used in the scDblFinder paper's comparison figure.

 ### 1. Install scDblFinderPy